reinhart1010/nix/docs/en/common/tlmgr.md

 ---
 # tlmgr

-Manages packages and configuration options of an existing TeX Live installation.
+Manage packages and configuration options of an existing TeX Live installation.
 Some subcommands such as `tlmgr paper` have their own usage documentation.
 More information: <https://www.tug.org/texlive/tlmgr.html>.